felipemassao/ironhack-game/README.md

 - HTML, CSS, Canvas and Javascript to make the animations and the logic of the game ;
 - Assets from https://opengameart.org/ ;

+## Contributing

+You can contribute on this project by forking, making your changes and sending a pull request.